ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 ### Protocol Properties {#protocol-props}

-Protocol Properties represent the configuration of a transport protocols once it has been selected.
+Protocol Properties represent the configuration of a transport protocol once it has been selected.
 A transport protocol may not support all Protocol Properties, depending on the available transport features.
+As with Transport Preferences ({{transport-prefs}}), Protocol Properties are specified on the Preconnection object, and are using during initiation of a Connection to help the system choose an appropriate transport.
-An application should specify the Protocol Properties as early as possible to help the TAPS system optimize.
-However, a TAPS system will only actually set those protocol properties that are actually supported by the chosen transport protocol.
+The system will only actually set those protocol properties that are actually supported by the chosen transport protocol.
 These property all apply to Connections and Connection groups.
 The default settings of these properties depends on the chosen protocol and on the system configuration.

 * Set timeout for aborting Connection:
-  This numeric property specifies how long to wait before aborting a Connection.
+  This numeric property specifies how long to wait before aborting a Connection attempt.
 It is given in seconds.

 * Set timeout to suggest to the peer:
   This numeric property specifies the timeout to propose to the peer.
 It is